Ever wondered, how many conscious decisions do we make every day?

 Though both of them are represented by a flow diagram, there is a subtle difference.

-Note that visual strategy like this shouldn’t be used before more complex decision methods like a decision tree.
+Note that visual strategies like this shouldn’t be used before more complex decision methods like a decision tree.
 Visualization methods exist to reduce the mess of data into actionable steps and present a clear picture of the goals.

 6. Assessing Complex and Multiple Alternatives (Multiple Criteria Decision Analysis)